PLA Glue for 3D Prints: The Definitive Guide

 - Subject to government regulation

-Moreover, the strength of the bond depends on how much ABS is in the PLA material as well as the amount of acetone applied.
+Moreover, the strength of the bond depends on how much ABS is in the PLA material and the amount of acetone applied.
 It can also distort or warp the plastic being bonded.
-You may choose to use acetone as a bonding agent as an experiment, but it may be smarter to just use the right adhesive for PLA plastics.
+You may choose to use acetone as a bonding agent as an experiment, but it may be wiser to use the suitable adhesive for PLA plastics.

 - Invisible seams